Summit County Board of Equalization

 Critical: Appeals must be filed by September 15th.
 Late appeals are not accepted, and you'll have to wait until the next assessment cycle.

-Official Process Flow
+Complete Process Flow

-Summit County Board of Equalization Property Tax Appeal Process Flowchart
+Levinson's Property Tax Appeal Process

 1